NhanUTS/EEGnet_MCU/README.md

 ### TFLM itself
 The git repo is still receiving new update but the web documentation is not keeping up, so keep that in mind.
 If you follow the documentation and encounter an error, don't panic, just go into the source file, see how it is implemented, and edit your code accordingly.

-*Tips*: When search, include "TFLM" or "micro" or "microcontroller" instead of "lite", "lite" returns alot of results for mobile device for me.
+*Tip*: When search, include "TFLM" or "micro" or "microcontroller" instead of "lite", "lite" returns alot of results for mobile device for me.

 ### Conflict between Arduino and TFLM
 A peculiar hiccup.
 In vscode+platformio, when compile the script, it will tell you that there is a conflict at line 63 in the Arduino.h, the line is just defining the absolute value `abs()` function.
 Per the internet, this conflict is not completely unheard of, but I'm failed to find a proper fix.
 Since it seems relatively harmless, I decided to comment out the line and turn a blind eye, the whole thing compiles and runs fine ever since.
 The problem might even be platformio, but as of now, I don't have enough expertise to pin point the cause.